CSCfi/beacon-python/CONTRIBUTING.md

 ### Submitting changes

-Please send a [GitHub Pull Request to beacon-python](https://github.com/CSCfi/beacon-python/pull/new/master) with a clear list of what you've done (read more about [pull requests](https://help.github.com/en/articles/about-pull-requests)).
-When you send a Pull Request, we will forever be in your debt if you include unit tests.
-We can always use also some more integration test.
+When you made some changes you are happy with please send a [GitHub Pull Request to beacon-python](https://github.com/CSCfi/beacon-python/pull/new/master) with a clear list of what you've done (read more about [pull requests](https://help.github.com/en/articles/about-pull-requests)).
+When you that Pull Request, we will forever be in your debt if you include unit tests.
+For extra bonus points you can always use add some more integration test.

-Please follow our Git branches model and coding conventions (below) and make sure all of your commits are as atomic (preferably one feature per commit) and it is recommended a Pull Request focusses on one functionality or fixes one bug.
+Please follow our Git branches model and coding conventions (both below), and make sure all of your commits are atomic (preferably one feature per commit) and it is recommended a Pull Request addresses one functionality or fixes one bug.

 Always write a clear log message for your commits, and if there is an issue open reference that issue.
 This guide might help: [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).

-Once submitted the Pull Request will go through a review process meaning we will judge your code :smile:.
+Once submitted, the Pull Request will go through a review process meaning we will judge your code :smile:.

 #### Git Branches

-Give your branch a short descriptive name (like the names between the `<>` below) and prefix the name with the most suitable of:
+Give your branch a short descriptive name (like the names between the `<>` below) and prefix the name with something representative for that branch:

    * `feature/<feature-name>` - used when an enhancement or new feature implemented;
    * `docs/<what-the-docs>` - missing docs or making them up to date;